nyu-mlsys-sp24/barenet/lab-1.md

 ## Correctness
 Correctness will constitute 70% of Lab-1's score.
 We will evaluate the correctness of your Lab-1 using a simple unit test file `test.cu`.
+You need a GPU in order to run the test!
-Once you finish compilation, run the unit test as follows:
+Once you finish compilation,
+run the unit test as follows:

 ```